adityadhanraj12/adityadhanraj12/README.md

 ## 🏆 Achievements

 * Solved 500+ DSA and DBMS problems on LeetCode.
-* Published a research paper on AI-powered Business Chatbots.
 * Participated in two hackathons, demonstrating teamwork and problem-solving skills.

 ## 📜 Certifications